estnltk/pyvabamorf/README.md

 # Prerequisites

-In able to build the package, you need to have configured necessary development tools on your system.
+In order to build the package, you need to have configured necessary development tools on your system.
 Refer to documentation of _distutils_ to see, how this should be done.
 But you are already good to go, if for example you have  installed _numpy_ or _scipy_ packages from source previously using _distutils_.
 In a nutshell, you need following: